TheBreakroom/TheBreakroom/README.md

 ### 💸 __**Auction House**__
 - Auto stocked weapons and gear.
 - You will have to craft or buy expendable items
-- Only automatically buys back gear it sells.
+- Automatically buys back gear (instantaneously).

 ### ⚔ __**Combat**__
 - Normal EXP rates